Support the nuclear ban

 States can also sign while they still have nuclear weapons, provided they are removed from operational status and have a transition plan in place for eventual disarmament.

-The treaty opened for signature in September 2017 and will enter into force 90 days after 50 states sign and ratify.
-Once this happens, the treaty is legally binding on those states that have signed and ratified it.
-It is not binding on states that remain outside the treaty though.
+The treaty is now legally binding on those states that have signed and ratified it.
+It is not binding on states that remain outside the treaty.

 Nobel Peace Prize